About the Credo Quartet Fellowship

 Individuals as well as pre-formed quartets are welcome to apply for Credo's Quartet Fellowship.
 The Fellowship is highly selective; advanced pre-professionals may apply.

 The highly selective Quartet Fellowship is a tuition-free program, and includes a partial room and board scholarship.
-Each participant is expected to contribute $875 towards room and board.
+Each participant will contribute $875 towards room and board.
 (Actual cost of dormitory housing and meals is more than $2600 per student).

 "Credo is one of the very few places where musical excellence is fully integrated with a musician's spiritual development.
 At Credo, the whole person is addressed, nurturing the body, mind and spirit."